klusinyan/CommonUtilsAds/README.md

     //[CommonBanner setDebugMode:NO];
     [CommonBanner startManaging];

-## Step 1
+## Step 2
     In your "ViewController.m" #import CommonBanner.h

-## Step 2
+## Step 3
     To present ads SIMPLY CALL self.canDisplayAds = YES

     That's it!